space-wizards/website-content/content/post/22-06-24-progress-report-35.md

 - Mice and drones now render at the correct layer. *Contributed by themias*
 - Buffed Dexalin Plus and Stellibinin. *Contributed by UKNOWH*
 - All mobs now slow when damaged. *Contributed by Peptide90*
-- Some mobs can now longer pull things. *Contributed by Peptide90*
+- Some mobs can no longer pull things. *Contributed by Peptide90*
 - Potted plants no longer block mobs. *Contributed by DogZeroX*
 - Buffed space medipens. *Contributed by UKNOWH*
 - Nerfed tasers. *Contributed by Emisse*